A “Sales Funnel“, is where your website visitors can come in the top and sales comes out the bottom.

 There are many different types of sales funnels from webinar funnels to physical product funnels and everything in between.

-These funnels each have a specific purpose and you can build any of these in ClickFunnels (referral link) in an hour or two.
+These funnels each have a specific purpose and you can build any of these in ClickFunnels in an a few minutes.

 1) The Sales Letter Funnel